-“It’s very hard to go back there right now,” Johnson, of Heiltsuk Nation on B.C.’s Bella Bella island told APTN News Monday.
+“It’s very hard to go back there right now,” Johnson, of Heiltsuk Nation on B.C.’s Bella Bella island, told APTN News Monday.

 “It was unreal.
 But seeing my granddaughter put in handcuffs, and moved away from her so I couldn’t communicate, that was hard.
-She was crying, she was scared,” he said in an interview at his Vancouver lawyer’s office.
+She was crying, she was scared,” he said in an interview from his Vancouver lawyer’s office.

 “Not being able to talk to her was the hardest part.
 The worst part was seeing her in cuffs.
 Both of us not knowing what was going on.”

-Later Johnson said he learned the bank had issues with the pair’s federal Indian status cards and summoned police.
+Later, Johnson said he learned the bank had issues with the pair’s federal Indian status cards and summoned police.

 “My anxiety’s come back full blown.
-With severe panic attacks,” he said while holding and squeezing a blue stress ball throughout the interview.
+With severe panic attacks,” he said while holding and squeezing a small blue stress ball throughout the interview.

 “Now I only go out if I have to.
 And when I do go out I have to have somebody with me.”